 Our internal dispute resolution process is free of charge to all our clients.

-If the complaint is not resolved through conciliation, CIO will refer the complaint to the Credit Ombudsman.
+If the complaint is not resolved through conciliation, AFCO will refer the complaint to the Credit Ombudsman.
 The Credit Ombudsman will decide what procedure to adopt in determining the complaint.
 This usually involves considering a complaint based on documentary evidence or, in exceptional cases, by holding a hearing.
 There is no charge to the client.